MCPC readies Marines for future operations

 |0

-This work, MCPC readies Marines for future operations [Image 1 of 5], by Cpl Thomas Mudd, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.
+This work, MCPC readies Marines for future operations, by Cpl Thomas Mudd, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT